MicrosoftDocs/cpp-docs/docs/assembler/masm/ml-fatal-error-a1007.md

 One of the following was nested too deeply:

 - A high-level directive such as [.IF](../../assembler/masm/dot-if.md), [.REPEAT](../../assembler/masm/dot-repeat.md), or [.WHILE](../../assembler/masm/dot-while.md).

 - A structure definition.

 - A conditional-assembly directive.

 - A procedure definition.

 - A [PUSHCONTEXT](../../assembler/masm/pushcontext.md) directive (the limit is 10).

 - A segment definition.

 - An include file.

 - A macro.

-## See Also
+## See also

 [ML Error Messages](../../assembler/masm/ml-error-messages.md)<br/>